ncayllahua/GigisPizzaHOL/fn_pizza_discount_campaign.md

 ## Copy necessary .libs and .so files

-## Deploy fn discount upload function
+## Deploy fn discount campaign function
 To deploy your serverless function please follow next steps, your function will be created in OCI Functions inside your serverles app [gigis-serverless-hol].

 Open a terminal in your development machine and execute: